Moving to India from the UK

 For more information on the cost of visas to India and how to apply, check out the UK government website for all foreign travel advice you will need.

 Another thing to consider is what you’re going to do about your healthcare.
 There are still big differences in the healthcare in India, between rural and urban areas and also the private and public sectors.
 A lot of Indian citizens turn to private healthcare, as they offer world class quality healthcare at a fraction of the price of developed countries.
 So, this should be something that you look up before moving to India.
-For more information, take a look at the International Commonwealth Fund website for India’s profile on their healthcare system.

 If you’re planning on moving to India with your family, then you are probably interested in what the education system in India is like.
 Education is provided by the public and private sector and is funded by the central, state and local levels of government.